slatedocs/slate/JS_SDK.md

 ### You can modify css as you wish.

-below is the html structure of the form
+below are the classes used.
+You can override them in your code.

 ```html